yeehaa123/presentation-moonconf/slides.md

 <!---

-Of course, leave it to the philosophers to go even a step further.
+Leave it to the philosophers to go even a step further.
 Roland Barthes, for instance, said that:

 “Eiffel saw his Tower in the form of a serious object, rational, useful; men return it to him in the form of a great baroque dream which quite naturally touches on the borders of the irrational ... architecture is always dream and function, expression of a utopia and instrument of a convenience.”

-To put this differently, architecture is always a expression of a future that can be, of could have been.
+To put this simply, architecture is always a expression of a future that can be, of could have been.
 It's the materialization of common ideals.

 -->